writetohoney/ai-in-public-sector/formats/political-staffers-intensive.md

 ## Pre-work (about 30 minutes)

 - Read: [Large Language Models, explained](https://www.understandingai.org/p/large-language-models-explained-with) — Lee & Trott (skim for the mental model, not the detail)
-- Skim one AI-in-government story that became a political problem — e.g. the [UK A-level grading fiasco](https://blogs.lse.ac.uk/impactofsocialsciences/2020/08/26/fk-the-algorithm-what-the-world-can-learn-from-the-uks-a-level-grading-fiasco/) or the ArriveCAN Auditor General report — and come ready to say *what made it political*.
+- Skim one AI-in-government story that became a political problem — e.g. the [UK A-level grading fiasco](https://blogs.lse.ac.uk/impactofsocialsciences/2020/08/26/fk-the-algorithm-what-the-world-can-learn-from-the-uks-a-level-grading-fiasco/), Australia's Robodebt, Canada's ArriveCAN, or one from your own system — and come ready to say *what made it political*.

 ---